plthon/license-plate-recognition-using-darkflow/README.md

 ### Model Testing and Results

-We fed the model with 10 test images and the bounding boxes detected are compared with the ground truths to compute the mean average precision (mAP) score.
+I fed the model with 10 test images and the bounding boxes detected are compared with the ground truths to compute the mean average precision (mAP) score.
-The mAP score that we achieve is <strong>76.8%</strong> with IoU of <strong>0.3</strong>.
+The mAP score that I achieve is <strong>76.8%</strong> with IoU of <strong>0.3</strong>.
 <p align="center">
   <img width="460" height="300" src="https://user-images.githubusercontent.com/43836186/120340255-6a08c580-c328-11eb-8db5-a9ec1a3533c7.png">
 </p>